Josieeee20/CD_A1/README.txt

 | NOTES     | Additional notes or comments  |

 #Information about the creator and source of the dataset
 The author of this data set are Svaikovsky, Victoria; Meisner, Anne; Kraicer, Eve; Sims, Matthew from McGill University.
 They extracted data from 780 movies from 1970 to 2014.
-The data includes movie names, character information, line information, etc. This study shows the racial bias and impact in film and television works.
+The data includes movie names, character information, line information, etc. This study shows the racial bias and impact in film works.